projekt-opal/ElasticTriples/README.md

 ## Import data

-An import of around 90 million triples can be performed in around 77 minutes.
-(89,902,895 triples; 10.3 GB in Turtle format; 16.3 GB in N-Triples format; import time: 4642.451 seconds).
+An import of around 90 million triples can be performed in around 77 minutes (89,902,895 triples; 10.3 GB in Turtle format; 16.3 GB in N-Triples format; import time: 4642.451 seconds).
 A code example is given in [OpalImport.java](src/main/java/org/dice_research/opal/elastictriples/opal/OpalImport.java).